As a Church School we are committed to our Christian ethos. We aim to follow in the footsteps of Jesus through our St Mary’s Steps to Success:

 - LA Officer must be invited to attend but may not reinstate.

 - Discipline Committee either reinstate or uphold the exclusion.

-Upon return to school or if reinstated child stays on Contract or PSP for a minimum of 10 weeks.
-If behaviour improves remove from PSP.
+Upon return to school or if reinstated child stays on Contract for a minimum of 10 weeks.
+If behaviour improves remove from Contract.
 If not move to Stage 10.

 Stage 10: (Pupil Discipline Committee) Permanent Exclusion